filemombarbosa/fioriweatherapp/README.md

 # Overview
-Fiori Weather App is an web application developed using SAPUI5 freestyle, that provides information about the weather.
+Fiori Weather App is an web application developed using SAPUI5 freestyle, which provides information about the weather for a given city.
 The application is designed using the TDD (Test-Driven Development) approach and others best practices development techniques.

 - **Weather API** - https://openweathermap.org